netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>certFile</b></td>
         <td>string</td>
         <td>
-          certFile defines the path to the certificate file name within the config map or secret<br/>
+          `certFile` defines the path to the certificate file name within the config map or secret<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>certKey</b></td>
         <td>string</td>
         <td>
-          certKey defines the path to the certificate private key file name within the config map or secret.
+          `certKey` defines the path to the certificate private key file name within the config map or secret.
 Omit when the key is not necessary.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>name</b></td>
         <td>string</td>
         <td>
-          name of the config map or secret containing certificates<br/>
+          Name of the config map or secret containing certificates<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>namespace</b></td>
         <td>string</td>
         <td>
-          namespace of the config map or secret containing certificates.
-If omitted, assumes same namespace as where NetObserv is deployed.
+          Namespace of the config map or secret containing certificates.
+If omitted, assumes the same namespace as where NetObserv is deployed.
 If the namespace is different, the config map or the secret will be copied so that it can be mounted as required.<br/>
           <br/>
             <i>Default</i>: <br/>
         </td>